Rationale for new funding model for Docs on Ice 2019

 A: What we are trying to do is accomplish the most good we can with this tournament.
 Charity on one hand.
 Fun on the other.
 The twin blades of DOI.
 If you fundraise to $300, you get to play (the value of which is $300).
 If you fundraise even more, you might win even more.
 In the end, both the participants and the charities benefit.

 Q: What are the charities for DOI2019?

-We have several local, boots-on-the-ground charities that we personally support as the beneficiaries: PEP Senior’s Therapeutic Centre.
-Lanark County Therapeutic Riding.
-Project Trauma Support.
-The Table Food Bank.
-The Perth FireDawgs Youth Program.
+We have several local, boots-on-the-ground charities that we personally support as the beneficiaries: PEP Seniors’ Therapeutic Centre, Lanark County Therapeutic Riding, Project Trauma Support, The Table Community Food Centre, The Perth FireDawgs Youth Program and more.

 Every one of the charities is providing time, volunteers and effort to make this tournament fun for you.
 And they do great work in the community, very efficiently.

 PEP is the base, they will receive the donations and issue receipts and distribute the funds and manage the tournament overall, but all our charities are small, local and focussed on meeting the needs of the local community.